Asia wary of US inflation, Bitcoin tries to stabilize | ExBulletin

 The newspaper has a host of Fed speakers this week, including influential Fed Governor Lael Brainard, and markets will be eager to know if they stick to the scenario of patience with politics.

-BofAs’ monthly fund managers survey found a record high of 69% of respondents who expected economic growth and inflation to exceed trend globally.
+BofA’s monthly survey of fund managers found a record high of 69% of respondents expecting economic growth and inflation above trend globally.

 As a result, managers had pushed into commodities and late cycles, where overweight positions were near 15-year highs, while the most crowded trade was Bitcoin.

-Additionally, technology, seen as overcrowded fairly recently, is now back to an underweight and would likely benefit if inflation fears dissipate.
+In addition, technology, which was seen to be crowded fairly recently, is now back to an underweight position and would likely benefit if inflation fears abated.

 Crowded Bitcoin trading has left it vulnerable to a selloff, with investors rushing to mass exits, seeing it drop 50% from its all-time high.
 The cryptocurrency lost 13% on Sunday alone, but its last trade rose 1.5% to $ 35,208.